-Sean Lieb is the vice president of Phoenix’s SRS Real Estate Partners, which leases and sells shopping centers and land for future development sites, works with tenant and landlords negotiating leases and values commercial real estate for owners to sell their properties.
+Sean Lieb is the Senior Vice President of Phoenix’s LevRose Commercial Real Estate, which leases and sells shopping centers and land for future development sites, works with tenants and landlords negotiating leases and values commercial real estate for owners to sell their properties.
 Learn about Sean Lieb…

 First job: Coaching football and basketball camps.
 Open houses for Dad.

 Favorite ways to spend your free time in AZ: Playing basketball, tracking NBA statistics, going to concerts and sporting events.